Credit Karma

-Credit Karma is an American multinational personal finance company founded in 2007, which has been a brand of Intuit since December 2020.
+Credit Karma is an American multinational personal finance company founded in 2007.
+It has been a brand of Intuit since December 2020.
 It is best known as a free credit and financial management platform, but its features also include monitoring of unclaimed property databases and a tool to identify and dispute credit report errors.
 The company operates in the United States, Canada and the United Kingdom.

-All of Credit Karma’s services are free to consumers.
+All of Credit Karma's services are free to consumers.
 Revenue from targeted advertisements for financial products offsets the costs of its free products and services.
 Credit Karma earns revenue from lenders, who pay the company when Credit Karma successfully recommends customers to the lenders.

 History

 Kenneth Lin, who previously founded Multilytics Marketing and worked with E-Loan and Upromise, launched Credit Karma in 2007 with co-founders Ryan Graciano and Nichole Mustard.
 The website went live in February 2008.
 Early investors included Chris Larson, CEO of Prosper, and Mark Lefanowicz, former president of E-Loan.

-In November 2009, Credit Karma closed a $2.5 million Series A funding round led by QED Investors with participation from SV Angel, Felicis Ventures and Founders Fund.
-In 2013, Credit Karma secured $30 million in Series B funding led by Ribbit Capital and Susquehanna Growth Equity.
+In November 2009, Credit Karma closed a $2.5 million Series A funding round led by QED Investors, with participation from SV Angel, Felicis Ventures and Founders Fund.
+By 2013, the company secured $30 million in Series B funding led by Ribbit Capital and Susquehanna Growth Equity.

-In March 2014, Credit Karma raised $85 million in Series C financing, led by CapitalG with participation from Tiger Global Management and existing investors.
+In March 2014, Credit Karma raised $85 million in Series C financing, led by CapitalG, with contributions from Tiger Global Management and existing investors.
 The company followed that with $75 million in follow on funding in September 2014 from CapitalG, Tiger Global Management and Susquehanna Growth Equity.

-In December 2015, Credit Karma acquired mobile notifications app developer Snowball for an undisclosed amount.
 As of 2015, Credit Karma had raised $368.5 million in financing, at a valuation of $3.5 billion.
+By December 2015, the company acquired mobile notifications app developer Snowball for an undisclosed amount.

 In 2016, Credit Karma acquired money reclamation service Claimdog.
 In December 2016, Credit Karma acquired AFJC Corporation, owner of OnePriceTaxes.com, to accelerate its entry into the tax preparation market.
 Related to the launch of tax preparation services, the company increased its workforce and opened offices in Los Angeles and Charlotte, North Carolina.

-In May 2017, Credit Karma launched Unclaimed Money in seven US states.
-The product aims to help users find unclaimed money, such as unclaimed refunds and insurance payouts.
+In May 2017, Credit Karma launched Unclaimed Money in seven U.S. states.
+This product aims to help users find unclaimed money, such as unclaimed refunds and insurance payouts.

 In March 2018, Credit Karma acquired personal finance company Penny for an undisclosed amount.
 In August, it acquired mortgage platform Approved for an undisclosed amount.